jonalejandro/jonalejandro.github.io/_pages/about.md

         <p>My work focuses on translating device capability into system value—balancing efficiency, performance, reliability, and cost across real product constraints and business objectives.</p>
         <p>Increasingly, this involves cross-domain problems where power is not isolated, but tightly coupled with firmware behavior, thermal limits, RF subsystems, and platform-level requirements.</p>
         <p>The core challenge is not identifying tradeoffs—it’s determining which constraints matter most, where integration creates leverage, and how those decisions shape roadmap direction, product positioning, and long-term portfolio value.</p>
-        <p>This site is where I write about systems, reliability, and engineering tradeoffs that influence product outcomes.</p>

       </section>

       <aside class="block">